Key Takeaways

 - Encrypted traffic: Malicious activities concealed within encrypted traffic is extremely tough to identify and evaluate.

-- High data volume: The amount of network traffic volume in modern organizations, especially in large data centers, could overwhelm teams.
+- High data volume: The volume of traffic in modern organizations, especially large data centers, can overwhelm analysis teams.
 High bandwidth utilization and increased network usage further complicate analysis, making it challenging to spot significant anomalies and hindering comprehensive network traffic analysis.

-- Dynamic network environments: Networks evolve continuously and what is “normal” network traffic is subject to change on a regular basis, making network traffic pattern analysis a hard task.
+- Dynamic network environments: What counts as normal traffic changes constantly, making static baselines unreliable.
 Network telemetry and protocols like simple network management protocol are often used to collect data in these evolving environments.

 - False positives: False positives mean identifying a harmless activity as an attack as it’s tough to distinguish between legitimate traffic anomaly and malicious behavior.